×

 5TH GRADE CONCERTS

-Utah Symphony’s Fifth Grade Concerts are all scheduled in February.
+Utah Symphony’s Fifth Grade Concerts all take place in February.
 Students and teachers will enjoy this opportunity to hear all of the instruments of the orchestra (as part of the process of choosing the instruments they themselves might like to study) while listening to these incredible works performed by the Utah Symphony.

 Arrangements for students and teachers from Canyons, Davis, Granite, Jordan, Salt Lake, and Tooele are made through your Local Education Agency’s Arts Coordinator.
 Public schools from other Local Education Agencies, charter schools, private schools, and homeschools can sign up using the registration link below.
-A note for homeschool parents and students: this concert is intended as a special opportunity for 5th grade students (or students ages 10-11); please make arrangements for other children to be left at home.
-Please plan ONLY ONE chaperone per 15 children in addition to your teachers.
+Please plan one chaperone per 15 children in addition to your teachers.

 Concerts are approximately 50 minutes in length.